Cosmic rays and random magnetic traps: Particle Trapping and Magnetic Field Models

 Interstellar random magnetic fields vary on a time scale of order $10^6\,\rm yr$ at the integral scale (of order $100\,\rm pc$), much longer than the inverse Larmor frequency of CR particles in a very wide range of energies.
 As we show below, the spatial distributions of the CR particles settle into stationary states on the relatively long time scale of order $10^4\,\rm yr$ (which is, however, much shorter than the confinement time of the CR particles in galaxies, $\simeq10^7\,\rm yr$).
 Therefore, the time variation of the magnetic field can be neglected, and static (time-independent) magnetic configurations can be used for our purposes.

-The dimensionless parameter that controls the particle behavior is the ratio of the Larmor radius $r\La$ to the \grs{length-}scale of $\vec{B}$, so our arguments and results can be re-scaled straightforwardly to other particle energies and magnetic field strengths and scales.
+The dimensionless parameter that controls the particle behavior is the ratio of the Larmor radius $r\La$ to the length-scale of $\vec{B}$, so our arguments and results can be re-scaled straightforwardly to other particle energies and magnetic field strengths and scales.